OpenZFS deduplication is good now and you shouldn't use it

 The dedup table 🔗

-Traditional dedup implemented the dedup table in probably the simplest way that might work: it just used hooked up the standard OpenZFS on-disk hashtable object and called it a day.
+Traditional dedup implemented the dedup table in probably the simplest way that might work: it just hooked up the standard OpenZFS on-disk hashtable object and called it a day.
 This object type is a “ZAP”, and it’s used throughout OpenZFS for file directories, property lists and internal housekeeping.
 It’s an entirely reasonable choice.
 It’s also really not well suited to an application like dedup.

 A ZAP is a fairly complicated structure, and I’m not going to get into it here.
 For our purposes, it’s enough to know that each data block in a ZAP object is an array of fixed-size “chunks”, with a single key/value consuming as many chunks as are needed to hold the key, the data, and and a header describing how the chunks are being used.

 A dedup entry has a 40-byte key.
-The value part can be up to 256 bytes, however this is compressed before storing it, so lets assume a common case of 64 bytes to actually stored.
+The value part can be up to 256 bytes, however this is compressed before storing it, so let’s assume a common case of 64 bytes to actually stored.
 Each chunk inside the ZAP is 24 bytes, and can contain either the header, or up to 21 bytes of key or value data.
-All together, we’re looking at ceil(40/21) + ceil(64/21) + 1 == 7 chunks per entry.
-A typical dedup ZAP block is 32K, which has space for 1320 chunks (ZAP blocks themselves have their own header describing the chunks).
-So a single dedup block has space for 1320/7 = 188 “typical” entries.
+All together, we’re looking at ceil(40/21) + ceil(64/21) + 1 == 7

 We could certainly create a better format tailored to storing dedup entries, but the format is not the immediate issue here.
 The real problem is one present throughout OpenZFS wherever a data block is carrying an array of unrelated items: amplification.
 OpenZFS never writes partial blocks, and it never overwrites a block in place.
 So if we want to update a single dedup entry, we need to load the entire block from disk, modify just the bit we want, and write it back out, in full, as a brand-new block.
-And then the new block pointer needs to be written to an indirect block, and it’s new block pointer to another indirect, or the dnode, and so on up and up to the top of the tree.
+And then the new block pointer needs to be written to an indirect block, and its new block pointer to another indirect, or the dnode, and so on up and up to the top of the tree.
 This is of course no different to any other OpenZFS write, and further up the tree we go the more that overhead is amortised across writes from the entire pool.
 But within the dedup ZAP, it’s a read-modify-write cycle for every single block written, because at minimum we have to bump a refcount.

 That’s just a single entry update.
 If two writes were done within the same transaction, then that’s almost certain to be two different ZAP blocks we need to do that read-copy-write change on.
 Dedup mandates a cryptographically-strong and collision-resistant checksum to use as the key, which means the chance of any two arbitrary checksums falling close enough to land in the same ZAP block is small.

 This is where the old recommendations suggesting that dedup requires enormous amounts of RAM ultimately come from.
-Reading a dedup table is like reading any other date in OpenZFS: it gets cached in the ARC.
+Reading a dedup table is like reading any other data in OpenZFS: it gets cached in the ARC.
 If you have enough RAM such that the ARC never needs to evict any part of the dedup table, then you can largely cut out the entire read part of the table update.

-This is also where the rarely-seen dedup vdev class can help.
-If you add a sufficiently large and fast dedup vdev to your pool, then you may be able to reduce your memory requirements a little.
+vdev to your pool, then you may be able to reduce your memory requirements a little.
 This still ends up being a challenging build, because at scales that make dedup worthwhile, you really need to build that vdev out of something large enough to hold the entire table, and fast enough the overhead of not being memory is still workable.
 Multi-terabyte NVMe devices are great if you can afford them, but it’s not for the faint of heart or light of wallet.

 The live entry list 🔗